 When buying shoes, please consider the problems young children have in tying shoelaces.
 Velcro fastenings can increase their daily independence in changing their footwear.

-Children may wear black shorts and a school PE top and hoodie which can be purchased from Greenswear.
-Plain red tshirts can be purchased from a number of local outlets.
+Children may wear black shorts and a red school PE top and hoodie, which can be purchased from Greenswear.

-Indoor lessons are normally taken barefoot.
-Throughout the year we endeavour to have at least one session per week of ‘outdoor’ PE and ask that you provide your child with a black sweat shirt, tracksuit type bottoms and trainers/plimsolls.
+Throughout the year we endeavour to have at least one session per week of outdoor PE and ask that you provide your child with a red school hoodie or red sweat shirt, black tracksuit type bottoms and trainers.

 Please label all your child’s clothes and shoes.
 It is very difficult to distinguish between identical unnamed sweatshirts, etc. in the event of loss.